Devereux Chambers London chambers

 The Legal Cheek View

-Made up of 57 barristers, including 12 KCs, Devereux Chambers is a multi-specialist set operating across a range of areas.
+Made up of nearly 60 barristers, including 12 KCs, Devereux Chambers is a multi-specialist set operating across a range of areas.
 Whether acting for individuals, major corporates, or government departments, the quality of work is described by one tenant as “unbelievable”.
-The set’s key strengths lie in employment, tax, personal injury, clinical negligence, and insurance.
-Members also take on work in other areas, including education, sports law, and health and safety.
+The set’s key strengths lie in employment, tax, and personal injury.
+Members also take on work in other areas, including education, sports law, insurance and health and safety.

 Speaking to juniors at the set, we hear that a broad practice is maintained in these years.
 One tells us: “At the junior end of practice at Devereux, barristers work on a variety of cases across all of our practice areas.
 This leads to enormous variety in the work that we do: no two days are the same.”
 Working across such a broad range of areas is also fantastic training — some areas will naturally lend themselves to more advocacy, some to more paperwork, meaning a variety of skills can be honed.
-As one junior puts it: “I can’t imagine a better way to start practice at the Bar.”
-Juniors can also explore areas that maybe didn’t initially interest them.
+As one junior puts it: “I can’t imagine a better way to start practice at the bar.”
+Another offers this insight: “I carry out a wide range of work, both on my own account and being led.
+There is none of the bulk litigation which is common at the junior junior end of many other civil sets.
+There is the opportunity to get involved in both first instance and appellate work (the latter usually led) in a wide range of areas.”
+All this means that juniors can also explore areas that maybe didn’t initially interest them.
 Tax doesn’t sound like the most thrilling area, but one tenant tells us: “I’m a tax specialist and tax law changes every year — so it is always interesting”.
 Maybe we were wrong.

 In terms of the cases you take on, work starts off relatively basic, with a sprinkling of more complex stuff that steadily transforms into working towards higher value instructions more regularly.
 One junior sums it up: “The work has a mix of discrimination work with great human interest and technical tax work which is incredibly difficult and intellectually challenging.
 Highly stimulating in a variety of ways.”
 Another highlights the mix of challenging law and the supporting mundane tasks: “Working for a brain injured claimant can involve high-stakes negotiation, but it can also involve tedious number-crunching and costs budgeting.”
 Baby juniors are handed opportunities to develop advocacy skills — which are “not afforded at all top sets” — through being expected to run their own civil court and employment cases from the get-go.
 There is also opportunity to be led in large commercial and tax disputes, including “plenty of trips to the Court of Appeal or Supreme Court clinging to the coat-tails of senior members”.